devops-team-poc/Docker-Swarm-Test/README.md

 ### What would be the name of each docker version, where would they be stored ?

-The name of the docker version will be the - <application-name>:version And , it will be stored in the Docker Registry (say ECR or Dockerhub).
+The name of the docker version will be the - application-name:version

+And , it will be stored in the Docker Registry (say ECR or Dockerhub).

 ### Where could the frontend assets be placed: inside the docker stack/version or somewhere else ?